-Rental textbooks, workbooks, and supplies are obtained through the Allen Bookstore.
+Rental textbooks, workbooks, supplies, and merchandise are obtained through the Allen Bookstore.
 On the Iola Campus, the bookstore is located in the Student Center and is open each class day.
 On the Burlingame Campus, the book counter is located in Student Services and is open each class day.
 Students may also access bookstore services through the College website.